How it Works:

 The Love Story behind Museum of Endoluminosity

-Mick Lorusso is a visual artist focused on energy in its many forms: as sustenance, movement, sensation, electricity and light.
-He integrates science, mysticism, ecology, and community into his work, which includes drawing, sculpture, and urban intervention.
-After losing his step father to Leukemia, he delve deeper into the fusion between art and science and the power of light to heal cancerous cells.
+Mick Lorusso, visual artist, focuses on energy in its many forms: as sustenance, movement, sensation, electricity and light.
+Integrating science, mysticism, ecology, and community he creates drawing, sculpture, and urban intervention.
+After losing his step father to Leukemia, he began fusioning art, science and the power of light to heal cancerous cells.

 [The Nanodiamonds] project [is] developed in conversation with UCLA Art|Sci Collective, Alia Ghoneum, Dr. Jim Gimzewski, Dr. Dean Ho, Clarissa Ribeiro, Dr. Benjamín Domínguez and Dr. Yolanda Olvera, friends, family, and others.